 -

-Then you're in the departure lounge and free to use the shop, bar, cafe & other facilities until boarding, usually 15-20 minutes before departure.
-At St Pancras there's a Prêt a Manger, bar, newsagents & travel goods shop, toilets and a Eurostar information desk.
-The Eurostar desk can provide you with Eurostar info, a free map of Paris, and Paris visitor metro passes.
+At St Pancras there's a Prêt a Manger, bar, newsagents & travel goods shop, toilets, phone/laptop charging points and a Eurostar information desk.
+The desk can provide you with Eurostar info, a free map of Paris and Paris visitor metro passes.
+And luggage labels, if you've forgotten to label your bags!

 -

-If you have a Eurostar Premier ticket (or Eurostar Carte Blanche loyalty card) you can use the Eurostar business lounge with comfortable armchairs, WiFi and complimentary tea, coffee, wine, beer, spirits, juice and snacks.
-There are business lounges at London St Pancras, Ebbsfleet, Paris Nord & Brussels Midi although not at Ashford, Calais or Lille.
-The entrance to the business lounge at St Pancras is on the right-hand side of the departure lounge, immediately after the final passport check.
+Premier lounge: If you have a Eurostar Premier ticket or Eurostar Carte Blanche loyalty card, you can use the Premier lounge with armchairs, charging points, free WiFi and complimentary tea, coffee, wine, beer, spirits, juice & snacks.
+There are Premier lounges at London St Pancras, Paris Nord & Brussels Midi but not Lille.
+The entrance to the Premier lounge at St Pancras is on the right-hand side of the departure lounge, immediately after the French passport check.

 -

-The six Eurostar platforms at St Pancras (platforms 5-10) are directly above the departure lounge, a boarding announcement will be made 15-20 minutes before departure.
+Boarding: The six Eurostar platforms at St Pancras (platforms 5-10) are directly above the departure lounge.
+A boarding announcement is made 15-20 minutes before departure.
 There are two gently-sloping moving walkways up to each platform, plus a lift.
 If your reservation is in cars 1-5, you use one walkway, if your reservation is in cars 6-18 you use the other.
 Just follow the signs!

 -

 There are no formalities on arrival in Paris, Lille or Brussels, it's all done before you board.
-On arrival you just walk off the train, simple as that.
+You just walk off the train, easy as that.

 St Pancras' beautiful gothic facade.
 The station building is now a luxury hotel, the Renaissance, accessed from the forecourt via the big archway in the photo above.
 See London St Pancras station guide.